kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ## Telemetry Module Setup

-Next, you set up the ingestion of custom and Istio span data.
-To collect custom metrics, you use the Dynatrace annotation approach, because the Telemetry module can easily collect OTLP-based metrics and push them centrally the the environment.
+Next, you set up the ingestion of custom span and Istio span data and optionally custom metrics based on OTLP.

 ### Create Access Token